 Did your child just turn 16?
 Have your wages increased or decreased?
 Have you relocated with your child?
 Child support orders may be modified to meet changing needs in the parents’ or child’s life.
 Either parent may file a petition requesting a modification.
 The court then determines whether a significant and material change in circumstances has occurred concerning the child’s needs or parent’s ability to pay.
 The following circumstances may warrant modification of an order:

 Parents cannot act independently to change the amount of ordered support, even if they are both in agreement.
 In fact, an informal pact between parents to reduce, suspend, or cancel child support is not binding.
 The parties must petition the court to decide if its order should be changed – up, down or otherwise.
 What about the parent who is unemployed?
 A request for modified orders must still be filed, and the sooner the better.
 Modified orders may relate back to the date the petition was filed, but not earlier.
-If arrears are likely, then consult a lawyer.
+If arrears are likely, then consult a Phoenix divorce attorney.

 Read Other Arizona Child Support Questions Here